Christoph

 The Python programming language [link]

 A nice object oriented programming language, well suited for scientific computing.
-Of particular interest are Scientific Python (SciPy) [link] and other tools offered by Enthought [link] as well as the Python Experiment Programming Library (PyEPL) [link] and the plotting library Matplotlib [link].
-Substantial documentation is available on the Python documentation website [link].
+Various libraries cover a wide range of possibly applications.
+Of particular interest are Substantial documentation is available on the Python documentation website [link] and the websites of the respective libraries.

 The R project for statistical computing [link]